-The instructions below (pages 6 through 9) and the instructions for Schedules K and K-1 (pages 14 through 20) explain the applicable passive activity limitation rules and specify the type of information the corporation must provide to its shareholders for each activity.
+The instructions below (pages 7 through 10) and the instructions for Schedules K and K-1 (pages 18 through 26) explain the applicable passive activity limitation rules and specify the type of information the corporation must provide to its shareholders for each activity.
 If the corporation had more than one activity, it must report information for each activity on an attachment to Schedules K and K-1.

-Generally, passive activities include (a) activities that involve the conduct of a trade or business in which the shareholder does not materially participate and (b) any rental activity (defined below) even if the shareholder materially participates.
+Generally, passive activities include (a) activities that involve the conduct of a trade or business in which the shareholder does not materially participate and (b) any rental activity (defined on page 8) even if the shareholder materially participates.
 For exceptions, see Activities That Are Not Passive Activities below.
 The level of each shareholder's participation in an activity must be determined by the shareholder.

 The passive activity rules provide that losses and credits from passive activities can generally be applied only against income and tax from passive activities.
-Thus, passive losses and credits cannot be applied against income from salaries, wages, professional fees, or a business in which the shareholder materially participates; against "portfolio income" (defined on page 7); or against the tax related to any of these types of income.
+Thus, passive losses and credits cannot be applied against income from salaries, wages, professional fees, or a business in which the shareholder materially participates; against "portfolio income"

+(defined on page 9); or against the tax related to any of these types of income.